A Crank-Nicolson type minimization scheme for a hyperbolic free boundary problem: Conclusions

 \section{Conclusions}

 We have shown the existence of weak solutions to a hyperbolic free boundary problem by minimizing a Crank-Nicolson type functional in the one-dimensional setting.
-This new functional was shown to preserve the energy correctly both on continuous and discrete levels, which is of significance in numerical simulations.
+This new functional was shown to preserve the energy correctly both on continuous and discrete levels, which is of significance in both theoretical analysis and numerical simulations.
 Future tasks include extending our result to higher dimensions and to developing computational methods for investigating the numerical properties of the free boundary problem.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

 E. Ginder would like to acknowledge the support of JSPS Kakenhi Grant number 17K14229.
 The research of the fourth author was partially funded by a joint research project with YKK Corporation.
-The research of the last author was supported by JSPS Kakenhi Grant number 19K03634 and JSPS A3 Foresight Program.
+The research of the last author was supported by JSPS Kakenhi Grant numbers 19K03634 and 18H05481.
+We would also like to thank the anonymous referees for their constructive comments.